pbailis/bailis.org-blog/_posts/2012-03-27-safety-and-liveness-eventual-consistency-is-not-safe.md

 <p id="strengthnote" style="font-size:90%">[1] Eventual convergence is likely the strongest convergence property we can guarantee given unbounded partition durations.
 Any system guaranteeing non-trivial convergence within a fixed amount of time would violate its liveness guarantees if partitioned for a longer period of time.</p>

-<p id="vendornote" style="font-size:90%">[2] In their technical documentation, vendors are usually forthcoming about these details.
-However, in promotional material and especially in superficial comparisons, these distinctions are often (sadly) omitted.</p>
+<p id="vendornote" style="font-size:90%">[2] In their technical documentation, vendors are usually forthcoming about these details, though they can be difficult to pick out.
+However, in promotional material and especially when making superficial comparisons, these distinctions are often omitted or glossed over.</p>